Scholarships and Awards

 - The Anna Zink Springsteen Prize

 Cash prizes will be awarded in all categories.
-Judges for contests are noted authors or editors outside of Valparaiso University.
 The judges will choose first-, second-, and third-place winners, as well as works recognized for honorable mention in each genre.

 All Valparaiso University undergraduate students are encouraged to compete.
 Students may submit to more than one category.
 Submissions are limited to one entry in each: poetry, short fiction, critical essay, and creative nonfiction.

-Submit your works (short story, creative nonfiction, critical essay, poetry, dramatic writing) by e-mail as Word attachments (addressed to email@example.com).
+Submit your works (short story, creative nonfiction, critical essay, poetry, dramatic writing) by e-mail as Word attachments (addressed to firstname.lastname@example.org).
 Each genre must be in its own Word file attachment.
 Also, include a cover note containing your name, campus address, phone number, age, home postal address, e-mail address, genre(s) submitted, and title of the work(s) submitted.
 Guidelines must be followed.
 Deadline will be announced in March.
-Finalists will be notified, and results will be announced at an awards ceremony.
-The contests are sponsored by Wordfest of the English department and the Cultural Arts Committee.
+The contests are sponsored by Wordfest of the English department.

 The Anna Zink Springsteen Prize

 This prize is awarded to a senior, usually an English major, who has made a substantial contribution to campus literary life, preferably with special gifts in poetry composition.